huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup_rule.md

 * `protocol` - (Optional, String, ForceNew) Specifies the layer 4 protocol type, valid values are **tcp**, **udp**, **icmp** and **icmpv6**.
 If omitted, the protocol means that all protocols are supported.
   This is required if you want to specify a port range.
 Changing this creates a new security group rule.

+* `port_range_min` - (Optional, Int, ForceNew) Specifies the lower part of the allowed port range, valid integer value needs to be between `1` and `65,535`.
+Changing this creates a new security group rule.
+  This parameter and `ports` are alternative.

+* `port_range_max` - (Optional, Int, ForceNew) Specifies the higher part of the allowed port range, valid integer value needs to be between `1` and `65,535`.
+Changing this creates a new security group rule.
+  This parameter and `ports` are alternative.

 * `ports` - (Optional, String, ForceNew) Specifies the allowed port value range, which supports single port (80), continuous port (1-30) and discontinous port (22, 3389, 80) The valid port values is range form `1` to `65,535`.